1. SAP Glossary

 3. normalized unit

-What is normalized unit in SAP CRM-MKT-MPL-CBP - Customer Business Planning?
+What is 'normalized unit' in SAP CRM-MKT-MPL-CBP - Customer Business Planning?

-SAP Term: normalized unit
+normalized unit - Overview

 • Component: CRM-MKT-MPL-CBP